Bertbk/tutorial_hugo/start-deployment.md

 hugo
 rsync -avz --delete public/ username@webserver:~/public_html
 ```
-And then, if the file is named `deploy.sh`, you simply have to type
+That way, every time you want to upload your modification, you simply have to launch the script:
 ```bash
 sh deploy.sh
 ```

 ## SSH keys: login without password

 You may have to type your password everytime you update your website.
 If that is the case, I highly recommend you [to use SSH keys](http://www.linuxproblem.org/art_9.html).
+It is quite simple to do yet very convenient.